luhring/reach/README.md

 - ~~**Same-subnet analysis:** Between two EC2 instances within the same subnet~~
 - **Same-VPC analysis:** Between two EC2 instances within the same VPC, both for EC2 instances within the same subnet and from different subnets
-- **IP address analysis:** Between an EC2 instance and a specified IP address that may be outside of AWS (enhancement idea: provide shortcuts for specifying the user's own IP address, a specified hostname's resolved IP address, etc.)
+- **IP address analysis:** Between an EC2 instance and a specified IP address that may be outside of AWS (enhancement idea: provide shortcuts for things like the user's own IP address, a specified hostname's resolved IP address, etc.)
-- **Filtered analysis:** Specify a particular kind of traffic to analyze (e.g. a single TCP port) and return results only in terms of that kind of traffic
+- **Filtered analysis:** Specify a particular kind of network traffic to analyze (e.g. a single TCP port) and return results only in terms of that kind of traffic
-- **Other AWS resources:** Analyze other kinds of AWS resources bessides EC2 instances (e.g. ELB, Lambda, VPC endpoints, etc.)
+- **Other AWS resources:** Analyze other kinds of AWS resources than just EC2 instances (e.g. ELB, Lambda, VPC endpoints, etc.)
 - **Peered VPC analysis**: Between resources from separate but peered VPCs
 - Other things!
 Your ideas are welcome!